- Download our Moving to Norway Guide (PDF)

 Telephone and internet

-There is good fixed-line and mobile internet throughout Norway and expats can choose from a plethora of suppliers.
-Many expats in Norway won't bother with a fixed telephone line, and instead choose to just install a broadband connection for the internet.
+There is good fixed-line and mobile internet throughout Norway, and expats can choose from a plethora of suppliers.
+Many expats in Norway won't bother with a fixed telephone line, and instead just install a broadband connection for the internet.
 Well-known suppliers include Telnor and Telia.

 Waste and recycling